Let’s Jet, Kids! uses affiliate links. As an Amazon (and other networks) Associate, I earn from qualifying purchases. It is no extra cost to you.

 You’ll also love the corn maze and sifting through the pumpkin patch to find that perfect pumpkin.

 Advance ticket purchase online is required.
-General admission is $22 (military/senior discounts available.)
+General admission is $25 online or $28 at the door.
+Military/senior discounts available.
 Ages 2 & under are free.

 >>> You’ll also love Christmas Events in Colorado <<<

 This fun Colorado Pumpkin Patch is located farther south in Monument.
 It’s a larger patch with plenty of space and plenty of activities.

 Enjoy the jump pad, tube swings (my kids’ favorite for some reason), hay rides, big slides, checkers, jenga, tic-tac-toe, petting zoo, outdoor laser tag (another of their favorite!), baseball throwing with a radar, corn box, cow train, steer head roping, pony rides ($), kids hay maze, and so much more!

 There is plenty to do here to spend all day.
 Plus, we like that it’s more affordable than other patches with so much to do!

 $12-$18 general admission depending on when in the season you visit.
 Extra charges apply for certain activities.
 (Ninja Nation course, pony rides, face painting).
 Kids 3 & under are free.